Should you buy life insurance for children?

 Should you purchase life insurance for your child?

-You don’t need to purchase life insurance for your children unless you have sufficient disposable income or if your child has specific needs and may not qualify for coverage as an adult.
+Purchasing life insurance for your child isn’t a good idea unless you have sufficient disposable income or if your child has specific needs and may not qualify for coverage as an adult.

-Child life insurance is not a good investment.
-The cash value of the policies grows at a lower rate and comes with higher administrative fees than a traditional investment account.
+Child life insurance is not a good way to save for your child.
+The cash value of the policies grows at a lower rate and comes with higher administrative fees than traditional savings and investment accounts.
 Instead, you can focus on a 529 plan to save for their future.

 Authors